Home

 Game Carts

 Game retrieval carts are available starting at around $100.
 Carts with two side by side wheels are great on logging roads or basically smooth terrain.
 They can be taxing over logs and rocks.
-If used on hillsides, the downhill wheel can collapse if too much stress is put on it.
-Two in-line wheels are useful to maneuver over logs and other small barriers, but the side to side lean can result in spills.
-Traversing side hills is safer with in line wheels.

-Of course, two people on a cart is always easier than one, but this method of packing elk meat can be done alone, depending on the terrain.
+Of course, two people on a cart is always easier than one, but using a cart for packing elk meat can be done alone, depending on the terrain, if the animal is deboned.
+We had a guy rent the Lo-Boy to successfully haul out the meat by himself.
 Rough spots are harder to traverse without a second pair of hands.
-See our full review and discussion page of specific types of game carts.
-(Click here)

 ATVs and Elk Hunting